 A Rich Source of Vitamin K2

-Similar to natto, which is another fermented soy dish from Japan, cheonggukjang is a significant source of vitamin K2.
+Like natto, another fermented soy dish from Japan, cheonggukjang is a significant source of vitamin K2.

 The specific form of vitamin K2 that cheonggukjang contains is called menaquinone-7 (MK-7), a highly bioavailable form of the nutrient (5).

-Vitamin K2 is considered to play an important role in calcium metabolism, as part of which it helps to inhibit the deposition of calcium on arterial walls (6).
+Vitamin K2 plays an important role in calcium metabolism, which may help inhibit the deposition of calcium on arterial walls (6).